microservicer/flutter-pipelines/README.md

 The pipelines are defined in the `.github/workflows/`directory in the root of this repository.
 The pipelines are run on GitHub Actions.

+## Limitations

+- Only checks last commit for screenshot keyword

 ## Prerequisites
 The following prerequisites are needed to run the pipelines: